Loans and Other Resources

 Loans are dispersed through a central Office of Student Financial Aid; visit Vanderbilt University’s financial aid website for details about loan options.

-International students do not qualify for federally funded loan programs unless they are permanent residents of the U.S. However, an international student may apply for a private alternative source of funding, but a U.S. citizen or permanent resident is required as a co-borrower.
-Learn more.
+International students do not qualify for federally funded loan programs unless they are permanent residents of the U.S. However, an international student may apply for a private alternative source of funding through the two options we provide which we do not require a U.S. cosigner: Prodigy Finance and Global Select MBA.

 Most students find that life as a Vanderbilt MBA student is very demanding.
 Students may work up to 20 hours per week.
 International students may NOT work off-campus during the first nine months of their program as governed by the Bureau of Citizenship and Immigration.
 Thereafter, authorization to work off-campus is required for summer internships or during the academic year.

 Owen does not offer federal work-study opportunities.
 A limited number of graduate student work assignments at Owen will be available.
 These positions range from 10 to 15 hours per week for a professor or one of the school’s administrative offices, and are selected by the sponsoring professor or office.
 These opportunities are typically posted in the Owen Daily News at the beginning of the school year or on the Admitted Applicants website leading up to Orientation.
 Positions may also become available throughout the year.

 There may be other opportunities for employment on campus and outside the business school.
 For more information, you should contact Vanderbilt’s Student Employment Office.
 In the past, some Vanderbilt MBA students have lived on campus and worked part-time as advisors or supervisors in one of the residence halls or international houses.
 To learn more about this option, contact the Office of Housing & Residential Education.